RedHat-Middleware-Workshops/cloud-native-workshop-v2m2-guides/apps-monitoring.md

 quarkus.jaeger.endpoint=http://jaeger-collector.userXX-monitoring:14268/api/traces
 ~~~

-You can also specify the configuration using **jvm.args** that Jaeger supplys the properties as [environment variables](https://www.jaegertracing.io/docs/1.12/client-features/){:target="_blank"}.
+You can also specify the configuration using environment variables or JVM properties.
+See [Jaeger Features](https://www.jaegertracing.io/docs/1.12/client-features/){:target="_blank"}.

-If the _quarkus.jaeger.service-name_ property (or JAEGER_SERVICE_NAME environment variable) is not provided then a "no-op" tracer will be configured,
+> If the `quarkus.jaeger.service-name` property (or `JAEGER_SERVICE_NAME` environment variable) is not provided then a "no-op" tracer will be configured,
-resulting in no tracing data being reported to the backend.
+> resulting in no tracing data being reported to the backend.

-Currently the tracer can only be configured to report spans directly to the collector via HTTP, using the _quarkus.jaeger.endpoint_ property (or JAEGER_ENDPOINT environment variable).
+Currently the tracer can only be configured to report spans directly to the collector via HTTP, using the `quarkus.jaeger.endpoint` property (or `JAEGER_ENDPOINT` environment variable).
 Support for using the Jaeger agent, via UDP, will be available in a future version.

 >NOTE: there is no tracing specific code included in the application.
 By default, requests sent to this endpoint will be traced without any code changes being required.
 It is also possible to enhance the tracing information.
 For more information on this, please see the [MicroProfile OpenTracing specification](https://github.com/eclipse/microprofile-opentracing/blob/master/spec/src/main/asciidoc/microprofile-opentracing.asciidoc){:target="_blank"}.